In this post, I recount my experience at the Peak Epic Sportive, which took place last Sunday (23rd June) in the Peak District.

 The long route shared the start, finish and middle section with the medium course, but introduced further large loops (and many large climbs) in the Hope valley and, in the latter third of the course, towards Macclesfield.

-Detailed route maps, along with elevation charts can be found here.
+Detailed route maps, along with elevation charts can be found on the Dark and White website.

 Terrain and Scenery